Lesson 3 – Recording

 Add Track

-1. Name the track
+1. Name the mono acoustic guitar track Aguitar.

 Live drummer and guitar player recording :

 You can record the guitar in one track, while listening to click track.
-Then go back and record the bass drum in on 1 track(1), and the overhead mike on the other track(2).
-Then you would overdub all of the rest of the instruments and vocals later.
+Then go back and record the bass drum on track (1), and the overhead mike on the other track (2).
+Then you would overdub all of the rest of the instruments and vocals later, one or two tracks at a time.

 You can use a small mixer to mix both drum mikes on track 1 and record the guitar on track 2.
 That way you can record both instruments at the same time.